 Planning to visit Tso Moriri from Manali side?

-Below are five reasons I believe you should not visit Tso Moriri when you are traveling from Manali to Leh:
+Below are the top five reasons I believe you should not visit Tso Moriri when you are traveling from Manali to Leh.
+Let us look at them one by one.

 1. No Acclimatisation to sleep at Tso Moriri